warlock39/webserverlog/README.md

 LogReader is custom component that allows:

 - read file backwards
-- read really huge log files thanks to PHP Generators
+- read really huge log files, thanks to PHP Generators

-LogReader reads log file from the end to begin, or from the end until specified datetime.
-Last case in most frequently used.
+LogReader reads log file from the end to begin or from the end until specified datetime.
+Last case is most frequently used.

 LogReader uses PHP Generators and throws exceptions when it needs.
 Under certain conditions throwing an exception from a generator produces a segfault.
 We have such conditions and we have segfault.